redpen-cc/redpen-doc/source/validator.rst

 InvalidExpression
 ~~~~~~~~~~~~~~~~~~~~~

-InvalidExpression validator checks if input sentences contains invalid expressions (words or phrases).
-If the input sentence contains invalid expressions, this validaor retuns the warning.
+InvalidExpression validator checks if input sentences contain invalid expressions (words or phrases).
+If the input sentence contains invalid expressions, the validator generates a warning.

 .. table::